SiliconLabs/zipgateway/README.md

 ```

-## HOW TO BUILD Z/IP/GATEWAY
+## HOW TO BUILD Z/IP GATEWAY

-As said above, only 32 bits OS are currently supported.
+Only 32-bit platforms are currently supported.

-Reference OS is currently debian-9 (EoL), native building is supported (using cmake),
-and you can rely on helper script to setup system and pass tests to generate a debian package
+The reference OS is currently debian-9 (EoL).
+Native build is supported using cmake.
+You can rely on helper scripts to set up a system and pass tests to generate a debian package ready to be installed.
-ready to be installed (see above) (This script can be also run from docker or github)

 ### NATIVE BUILD ON TARGET DEVICE

-It should take less than 20 min to build and run tests.
+To build Z/IP Gateway, execute the following command.

 ```sh
 sudo apt install make